Above Header

 • Licensing departments can discipline and even revoke a license if the person lacks professional standards.

-• Problems can occur after unlicensed work that may not be covered by homeowners insurance.
+• Problems can occur after unlicensed work that may not be covered by homeowners' insurance.

-• Only Homeowners and Licensed contractors can pull permits.
+• Only homeowners and licensed contractors can pull permits.

-• Licensed Contractors should be up to date on building codes.
+• Licensed Contractors should be up-to-date on building codes.

 • Because it’s the law

-Tips for Hiring a Licensed Contractor:
+Tips for Hiring a Licensed Contractor

-• Get a written contract
+• Obtain a written contract

 • Do not pay cash or write checks to individuals

-• Do not hire someone working on the side
+• Do not hire someone "working on the side"

 License Verification